Colorectal Cancer and Cystic Fibrosis

 The overall risk of getting colorectal cancer is increased by 5 to 10 times in those with CF compared to the general population.
 This risk increases to 20 to 30 times higher for those with CF who have also received an organ transplant.1-3

 What is colorectal cancer?

 The risk among those with organ transplants may be higher due to immunosuppressive medications required after transplant.
-When a person’s immune system isn’t working or is suppressed, their ability to recognize and fight potential cancers is decreased.
+When a person’s immune system isn’t working or is suppressed, its ability to recognize and fight potential cancers is decreased.
 Additionally, those who receive a transplant may have an increased life expectancy.
 A longer life expectancy may increase the chances of developing cancer later in life.1

 An important step for anyone, especially those with CF, is to undergo regular screening.
-This will allow for earliest possible detection and treatment of a developing cancer.
+This will allow for the earliest possible detection and treatment of a developing cancer.

 It is recommended for the general population to receive colonoscopies beginning at age 50.
-However, those with CF should be screened starting at 40 years old and every three to five years after, depending on their specific situation.
-Those with an organ transplant may need to be screened starting at age 30, or within two years after transplant.1-3
+But people with CF should be screened starting at 40 years old and every 3 to 5 years after, depending on their specific situation.
+Those who have had an organ transplant may need to be screened starting at age 30, or within 2 years after transplant.1-3

 Regardless of whether you have had an organ transplant, your doctor can advise you on the best screening schedule for you.